 In these cases, there is normally complete/almost complete recovery and there will be no normally be a continuing disabling effect.

 Make a Claim for Psychiatric Injury

 If you want to make a psychiatric injury compensation claim then you should speak to our personal injury lawyers covering Leeds.
-We will be able to advise you on the merits (and de-merits) of your case.
+We will be able to guide you on the merits (and de-merits) of your case.
 Our panel personal injury lawyer for Leeds will help you to gather medical evidence and help you to reclaim any other losses you have incurred from medical bills to loss of income.